igmmgi/EegFun.jl/docs/src/demos/plot_channel_summary.md

 This demo shows how to compute and visualize channel summary statistics for quality control and data characterization.

-This demo shows how to compute and visualize channel summary statistics for quality control and data characterization.

 ### What is Channel Summary?

 Channel summary computes aggregate statistics across time for each channel: